dingbat/nsrails/readme.md

 * Browse the included demo iPhone app - it goes straight to a live Rails app at [nsrails.com](http://nsrails.com), so you won't even have to launch a server to get started.
 The source for this site is also included.
 Have fun and be civil!
 * See the [Wiki](https://github.com/dingbat/nsrails/wiki)

-What's in the sources?
+Credits
 ========

-The main class (and the one from which to derive your classes) is [NSRailsModel](https://github.com/dingbat/nsrails/wiki/NSRailsModel) (defined in NSRails.h).
-Also included is the [NSRConfig](https://github.com/dingbat/nsrails/wiki/NSRConfig) class for server settings.
+NSRails is published under the MIT license, meaning you can use the sources however you'd like.

-As per external frameworks, NSRails makes use of the [SBJSON framework](https://github.com/stig/json-framework).
-And finally, I have to give a lot of credit to [ObjectiveResource](https://github.com/yfactorial/objectiveresource), whose framework was largely the inspiration for NSRails.
+Thanks a lot to the [SB JSON framework](https://github.com/stig/json-framework) for JSON parsing and writing, and to [ObjectiveResource](https://github.com/yfactorial/objectiveresource) for being largely the inspiration for NSRails.